-As you explore the Forest, you might wonder who has roughly ploughed the grass verges.
+As you explore the forest, you might wonder who has roughly ploughed those grass verges.
 This is the work of wild boar.
 Look down the wide forest rides around Speech House at dusk and you might spot them passing through.Boundless members can save on holidays in the Forest of Dean at Whitemead Forest Park, right in the heart of nature.

 Spot basking sharks and seals around St Agnes, Cornwall

-The avian highlight however if the sea crow – the chough – most noticeable for its blood-red legs and curved bill.
+The avian highlight, however, is the sea crow – the chough – most noticeable for its blood-red legs and curved bill.
 Don’t forget to keep an eye on the sea.
-Seals and harbour porpoises lurk all year round but in high summer mighty basking sharks cruise close to the shore.
-And when the tide’s out, head to the beach for rockpooling.Boundless members can save on cottage holidays in Cornwall, a perfect base for experiencing the local wildlife.
+Seals and harbour porpoises lurk all year round but, in high summer, mighty basking sharks cruise close to the shore.
+And, when the tide’s out, head to the beach for a spot of rock-pooling.Boundless members can save on cottage holidays in Cornwall, a perfect base for experiencing the local wildlife.

 Ennerdale, The Lake District